udamir/youtrack-vscode/design/tasks/phase4-issue-editor.md

     - "Fetch from YouTrack" (refresh local content from server)
     - "Save to YouTrack" (upload local changes to server)
     - "Unlink" (remove file from temp directory and project panel)
-  - Implement two-way synchronization logic (local ↔ remote)
-  - Handle conflict scenarios appropriately
+  - Implement "Save to YouTrack" functionality that updates only content
+  - Implement "Unlink" functionality to clean up temporary files
+  - Implement "Fetch from YouTrack" functionality to update local content from server
 - **Estimated Effort**: Large
 - **Priority**: P1

-## Task 4.4: Implement File Format and Parsing
+## Task 4.3: Implement Metadata sync
-- **ID**: TASK-4.4
+- **ID**: TASK-4.3
-- **Description**: Implement YAML frontmatter handling and content synchronization.
+- **Description**: Support custom fields in metadata and autosync.
-- **Dependencies**: TASK-4.1
+- **Dependencies**: TASK-4.1, TASK-4.2
 - **Acceptance Criteria**:
+  - Support issues links in metadata (depends on, relates to, etc)
+  - Add sync interval configuration option for sync status update and autosync
+  - Implement interval-based autosync for content and metadata from YouTrack to `.yt` files (if no conflicts)
   - Implement YAML frontmatter parsing and generation for entity metadata
-  - Parse updated files to extract changes to both metadata and content
-  - Handle entity-specific metadata fields appropriately (different for issues vs articles)
   - Support updating both content and key metadata fields when saving to YouTrack
 - **Estimated Effort**: Medium
 - **Priority**: P1

-## Task 4.5: Implement Content Synchronization
+## Task 4.4: Implement Conflict Resolution
-- **ID**: TASK-4.5
+- **ID**: TASK-4.4
-- **Description**: Implement synchronization between local files and YouTrack entities.
+- **Description**: Implement conflict resolution between local files and YouTrack entities.
-- **Dependencies**: TASK-4.3, TASK-4.4
+- **Dependencies**: TASK-4.2, TASK-4.3
 - **Acceptance Criteria**:
-  - Implement "Save to YouTrack" functionality that updates both attributes and content
+  - Add "Resolve conflicts" action to files with conflicts to resolve conflicts
+  - Git like resolve conflicts view (with selection of local, remote, or both)
+  - Add "Compare with original" action to see side by side comparison of local and remote files.
-  - Implement "Fetch from YouTrack" to update local file with remote changes
+  - Implement "Compare with original" to open side by side comparison of local and remote files.
-  - Provide visual feedback during sync operations
-  - Handle and report synchronization errors appropriately
-  - Detect conflicts between local and remote changes
-  - Clean up temporary files when they are unlinked or when editor is closed
-  - Track open files to restore editing session across IDE restarts
-- **Estimated Effort**: Large
+- **Estimated Effort**: Medium
 - **Priority**: P1